Amazon (1780 ship): EIC voyage

 Waring sailed from Falmouth on 16 February 1797, bound for China.
 Amazon arrived at Whampoa Anchorage on 11 July.
-Homeward bound, she was at Lintin on 1 January 1798 and Malacca on 16 January.
-She reached the Cape of Good Hope on 18 March and St Helena on 14 April.
-She was at Cork on 25 June and arrived at Long Reach on 11 July.
+Homeward bound, she was at Lintin on 1 January 1798, and Malacca on 16 January.
+She reached the Cape of Good Hope on 18 March, and St Helena on 14 April.
+She was at Cork on 25 June, and arrived at Long Reach on 11 July.
 At some point Charles Hooper replaced Waring as master, but when and why is currently not clear.

-Lloyd's List for 1799 showed Amazon's master changing from Waring to M'Dowell, and her ownership from Chapman to Cullen.
+Lloyd's List for 1799, showed Amazon's master changing from Waring to M'Dowell, and her ownership from Chapman to Cullen.

-Slave ship
+Transporting enslaved people

-Amazon became a slave ship and made three voyages transporting slaves from West Africa to the Caribbean.
+Amazon made three voyages transporting captives from West Africa to the Caribbean.

-First slave voyage (1799–1800): Captain William Grahame acquired a letter of marque on 25 February 1799.
-He sailed from Liverpool on 10 March 1799, bound for the Bight of Biafra and the Gulf of Guinea Islands.
-He gathered his slaves at Calabar and delivered them to Kingston, Jamaica, on 16 January 1800.
-He had embarked 426 slaves and disembarked 390, for a loss rate of 8.5%.
+First voyage transporting enslaved people (1799–1800): Captain William Grahame acquired a letter of marque on 25 February 1799.
+Graham sailed from Liverpool on 10 March 1799, bound for the Bight of Biafra and the Gulf of Guinea Islands.
+In 1799, 156 British vessels sailed from British ports, bound on voyages to transport enslaved people; 134 of these vessels sailed from Liverpool.

+Grahame acquired captives at Calabar and delivered them to Kingston, Jamaica, on 16 January 1800.
+He disembarked 390 captives.
 Amazon left Jamaica on 31 May 1800.
 Amazon left the Jamaica fleet on 10 June, and arrived back at Liverpool on 16 July 1800.
 She had had a crew of 62 and suffered 23 crew deaths on the voyage.

-Second slave voyage (1800–1802): captain James Cosnahan acquired a letter of marque on 6 December 1800.
+Second voyage transporting enslaved people (1800–1802): Captain James Cosnahan acquired a letter of marque on 6 December 1800.
 He sailed from Liverpool on 30 December 1800, bound for the Bight of Biafra and the Gulf of Guinea Islands.
+In 1800, 133 British vessels sailed from British ports, bound on voyages to transport enslaved people; 120 of these vessels sailed from Liverpool.

-He gathered his slaves at Bonny and Calabar and delivered them to Kingston, Jamaica, on 16 August 1801.
-He had embarked 358 slaves and disembarked 323, for a loss rate of 9.8%.
+Cosnahan acquired captives at Bonny and Calabar and delivered them to Kingston, Jamaica, on 16 August 1801, with 323 captives.
 Amazon sailed for England on 25 March 1802.
 She had to put back leaky, but still arrived at Liverpool on 19 May.
 She had 15 deaths among her crew of 43.

-Third slave voyage (1802–1803): Captain John Hunter sailed from Liverpool on 22 October 1802 for Africa and arrived at Havana in July 1803 with 396 slaves.
+Third voyage transporting enslaved people (1802–1803): Captain John Hunter sailed from Liverpool on 22 October 1802, for Africa.
+In 1802, 155 British vessels sailed from British ports, bound on voyages to transport enslaved people; 122 of these vessels sailed from Liverpool.

+Amazon arrived at Havana in July 1803, with 396 captives.

 Fate

 There is no further data on Amazon.
-A brig Amazon, Wales, master, was taken on 10 October 1803 off Cape Antonio as she was sailing from Jamaica to Halifax, but it is not currently possible to determine definitively whether she was or was not the slaver Amazon.
+A brig Amazon, Wales, master, was taken on 10 October 1803, off Cape Antonio as she was sailing from Jamaica to Halifax, but it is not currently possible to determine definitively whether she was or was not the slaver Amazon.

+In 1804, 11 British vessels in the triangular trade were lost, one of them on the homebound leg.